 Volodymyr Zelensky says Ukraine was ‘reborn’ when Russia invaded six months ago

+Zelensky says Ukraine was ‘reborn’ when Russia invaded in emotional Independence Day speech

 Wednesday marks six months of war and 31 years of independence for Ukraine

-Volodymyr Zelensky has told Ukrainians in an emotional speech to mark 31 years of independence that the country was reborn when Russia invaded.
+Volodymyr Zelensky has told Ukrainians in an emotional speech to mark 31 years of independence that the country was reborn when Russia invaded on 24 February.

 In a recorded speech aired on the six-month anniversary of Russia’s invasion, Ukraine’s president said that the country no longer saw the war ending when there was peace, but when Kyiv was actually victorious.